Manage Data Shared With the RAI Native App

 privileges on the source table or view. - The source table or view must have change tracking enabled.

-- Data streams cannot be created on temporary or transient tables.
+- Data streams cannot be created on:

 Refer to the Snowflake documentation for more details on stream requirements and limitations.